joamatab/book-notes/Las-gafas-de-la-felicidad.md

 - I cannot take it anymore
 - The world does not work well

-Raphel's method of turning irrational beliefs into rational beliefs
+Rafael's method of turning irrational beliefs into rational beliefs

 - First, you need to identify unhappy moments and find out the root cause of distress
 - Second, we unmask that logic with opposite arguments